-Article 26 binds the deployer — the natural or legal person using the AI system under their own authority. aiegis Eye is not the deployer of the customer's high-risk AI; the customer's organisation is. aiegis Eye is the provider of the governance system that lets the deployer discharge those obligations with technical evidence rather than paperwork.
+Article 26 binds the deployer — the natural or legal person using the AI system under their own authority. aiegis Eye is not the deployer of the customer's high-risk AI; the customer's organisation is.
+AIEGIS provides technical controls and records that may support selected Article 26 activities.
+The deployer remains responsible for satisfying every applicable legal and organisational obligation.

 The authoritative regulation text is at artificialintelligenceact.eu/article/26.
 Quoted excerpts on this page are reproduced verbatim from that source.

 POST /api/protect is evaluated against the org's policy bundle across 15 enforcement layers (L1 Identity through L15 Correlation).
 Decisions are emitted as {"decision":"ALLOW|WARN|BLOCK|DENY","reason":"…","layer":"L…"} and persisted to agent_logs.
 The auto-generated checklist at /api/admin/compliance/eu-ai-act-checklist reports the live count of scanned requests as the Art.
-26§1 evidence field./it/violations queues every BLOCK / WARN decision for review by a named human reviewer.
+26§1 evidence field.
+Evidence must be combined with the high-risk system's instructions for use, policies, training records and organisational controls./it/violations queues every BLOCK / WARN decision for review by a named human reviewer.
 Reviewer actions are written to the violation_actions table with action_type='mark_reviewed'; the checklist reports human_reviews_completed as the live evidence field.
 Deployer must complete: formally assign named personnel to the IT oversight role and document in the risk register./api/admin/compliance/audit-export?days=30&format=json returns the full record set for the period with "framework":"EU AI Act Article 26" in the header.
 Serious-incident webhook alerting is wired in the dispatcher; the deployer configures the destination (SIEM or incident-response platform) per their own reporting chain.agent_logs with agent_id, action, target, decision, threats, timestamp, decision_ms.
-Retention floor is 5 years (audit-pack target), well in excess of the Art.
-26§6 six-month minimum.
+Customers configure retention based on applicable law and purpose.
+Where Article 26(6) applies, the configuration can support retention for at least six months.
 Signed evidence manifests for any period are produced by GET /api/policy/evidence?org_id=…&from=…&to=…, signed against the public key published at /.well-known/AIEGIS-evidence-pubkey/<org_id>.pem.GET /compliance/worker-notice-template.
 The template covers what is monitored, why, who sees the data, and the employee's rights of access.
-Deployer must complete: issue the notice to workers and their representatives before aiegis is enabled./api/policy/evidence to support the registration submission, but does not file on the deployer's behalf./dpia so the deployer's DPO can incorporate the data-flow, retention and lawful-basis sections without re-deriving them./api/policy/evidence is the cooperation artefact: it carries an SHA-256 audit digest of the rule set and event stream over the requested period, signed in-process before return, with the verification public key at /.well-known/AIEGIS-evidence-pubkey/<org_id>.pem.
+Deployer must complete: issue the notice to workers and their representatives before aiegis is enabled./api/policy/evidence to support the registration submission, but does not file on the deployer's behalf./dpia so the deployer's DPO can incorporate the data-flow, retention and lawful-basis sections without re-deriving them./.well-known/AIEGIS-evidence-pubkey/<org_id>.pem.
 Deployer must complete: respond to authority requests using the manifest as evidence; aiegis does not communicate with authorities on the deployer's behalf.The block below is a real response from production.
 The L1 Identity layer rejected an unauthenticated request; the response carries the layer name, the human-readable reason, an error code, and the decision latency in milliseconds.
 The same envelope shape carries higher-layer reasons (L4 Scope, L6 Input Sanitizer, L7 Memory Integrity, L9 Meta Security, L13 MCP Registry, L14 Confidence Scoring, L15 Correlation).

 The requires_human_review field on the L14 Confidence Scoring response is the §6 / §2 human-oversight gate signal: when an action's computed confidence falls into the review band, L14 emits a review_id and the decision is queued in the IT Violation Centre for the deployer's named reviewer.